revforyou/Portfolio/README.md

 # Developer-Portfolio
-Created my developer portfolio using React, Framer Motion, NodeJS
+Created my developer portfolio using React, Framer Motion, NodeJS, and deployed with Vercel